liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/index.md

 ---

 _This is just a quick guide on the issue possibilities and the original content used as reference can be found on the [Atlassian support site](https://support.atlassian.com/jira-cloud-administration/docs/configure-issues/)._
-## What are issues?

-An issue represents an action that has to be done.
-That action can be a task, a bug, a feature request, or any type of action your organization might need to work with.
-Issues are the core of the Jira applications since all the team collaboration happens around the work items and their organization.
-It is possible to customize issue types creating issue sets associated with projects, and even per permission types.

 <Image
 	src="/images/handbook/tools/jira/jira-issues.png"
 	align="right"
 	size="small"
-	caption="Jira issues schema"
+	caption="Jira issue schema"
-	margin="4rem -2rem 0 4rem"
+	margin="0rem -2rem 0 4rem"
 	rounded
 	dropShadow
 />

+## What are issues?

+An issue represents an action that has to be done.
+That action can be a task, a bug, a feature request, or any type of action your organization might need to work with.
+Issues are the core of the Jira applications since all the team collaboration happens around the work items and their organization.
+It is possible to customize issue types creating issue sets associated with projects, and even per permission types.

 ## Issue statuses